 Physiotherapy Treatment For Car Accident Injuries

-I Was Injured in a Car Accident.
-Do I Need to see a Physio?
+If you were injured in a Car Accident you are probably wondering, do I Need to see a Physiotherapist?
 This scenario might sound familiar: you’re driving on a rod you’ve travelled a thousand times, minding your own business, when out of nowhere, you’re involved in a motor vehicle accident at no fault of your own.

 Maybe you were rear ended or t-boned.
 In any event, your car has sustained serious damage, and you didn’t come out of the experience unscathed, either.

 You might think you are fine at the time of accident as your brain is full of hormones responsible for the flight or fight reaction.
 A few hours pass and you realise you’re suffering from pain in your neck, in your back, in your ribs, possibly in your knees.
 Someone tells you, you might have whiplash.